-This healthy green monster quiche is packed with green summer vegetables, like swiss chard, zucchini, and basil.
+This healthy green monster swiss chard quiche is packed with green summer vegetables, like chard, zucchini, and basil.
 The base is made from whole spelt flour and walnut meal for a bit of sweetness.

 It seems like most people are celebrating a proliferation of tomatoes right now, at least according to instagram.
 I am still thrilled to be getting greens, and now herbs, from the garden.
 Yesterday I harvested our first tiny zucchini, barely larger than my thumb.
 I would have left it longer but I needed it for this recipe.
 It was lovely.
 Gardening is one of the best things for nurturing creativity, especially because it’s fleeting.